-- Catholic doctrine and tradition, Bible study and social justice are infused in instruction at all grade levels.
-St. John Paul II’s Theology of the Body is imbedded in the curriculum in K-8 and a specific Theology of the Body course is taught in 6th, 7th, and 8th grades
+Catholic doctrine and tradition, Bible study and social justice are infused in instruction at all grade levels.
+St. John Paul II’s Theology of the Body is embedded in the curriculum and virtue education is emphasized throughout the school.
+In addition, dedicated Theology of the Body classes are taught in each classroom once a week.

-Grades K-5: basic mathematics skills based on national standards.
-Students have both hard copy an online access to the math textbook which includes opportunities for additional practice and advanced learning.
+In Grades K-5, basic mathematics skills are based on national standards.
+Students have both hard-copy and online access to the math textbook which includes opportunities for additional practice and advanced learning.

-Grades 6-8: Pre-Algebra, Algebra I and Geometry are offered based on the readiness of each student.
-Students in Algebra and/or geometry take the state end of course test in spring of each year.
+In Grades 6-8, Pre-Algebra, Algebra I and Geometry are offered based on the readiness of each student.
+Students in Algebra and/or Geometry take the state end-of-course tests in the spring of each year.
 In order to allow teachers to meet students’ individual needs in mathematics instruction, students in Grades 6-8 are placed in math sections as determined by testing, grades, and teacher input.
 These sections and student placement are revisited every year.

-Reading and written expression begin with a phonics centered approach in kindergarten through grade two.
-Beginning in grade three, a basal reading program helps to expose students to a wide variety of literature types as well as comprehension and decoding strategies.
+Reading and written expression begins with a phonics-centered approach in Kindergarten through second grade.
+Beginning in the third grade, a basal reading program helps to expose students to a wide variety of literature types while teaching comprehension and decoding strategies.
 Students are guided through longer reading selections with carefully chosen class novels.
-Written responses are developed with an emphasis on using text evidence, editing for correct grammar and spelling and cohesive writing.
+Written responses are developed with an emphasis on using text evidence, editing for correct grammar and spelling, and cohesive writing.

-At the junior high level, short stories and novels are complemented with nonfiction offerings.
+At the middle school level, short stories and novels are complemented with nonfiction offerings.
 Reading tasks are often differentiated to meet the needs of each student.
-Written responses continue to develop, Student master the five paragraph essay before working on a research paper in grade 8..
+Written responses continue to develop as the students master the five-paragraph essay.
+The Language Arts program culminates in the eighth grade, as the students learn to write a research paper.